TimeTravelersHackedMe/Ultrasound.IO/README.md

 2. Download this repo
 3. Copy/paste all files to the WAMP www directory (C:/wamp/www by default)
 4. Open the browser and go to http://localhost
+5. Download and open BreakoutJS for Windows
+6. Connect your Arduino over USB with the BreakoutJS application
+7. Set up a local network with the oscilloscope

 #### Linux
 Debian-based distributions: